htacg/tidy-html5/localize/README.md

 to Tidy, you may want to add the language to Tidy yourself to test the translation, or to save one of the developer team a few extra steps.

-  - Generate the header files:
+  - Generate the header files if necessary:
     - Convert your PO file to a Tidy header file by executing `poconvert.rb msgfmt <path_to_your_file.po>`.
 Note that on Windows you will likely have to preface this line with `ruby`.